akash-network/docs/whitepapers/akt/source/01-intro.md

 By 2021, 94% of all internet applications and compute instances are expected to be processed by *Cloud Service Providers* (CSP) with only 6% processed by traditional data centers[@cisco].
 The primary driver for this growth is poor utilization rates of IT resources provisioned in traditional data centers as no more than 6% of their maximum computing output is delivered on average over the course of the year [@mckinsey], and up to 30% of servers are comatose[@comatose] – using electricity but delivering no useful information services.

 With 8.4 million data centers globally, an estimated 96% of server capacity underutilized, and accelerated global demand for cloud computing, the three leading cloud service providers — Amazon Web Services (AWS), Google Cloud, and Microsoft Azure — dominate the cloud computing market with 71% market share[@gartner] and this figure is expected to increase.
-These providers are complicated, inflexible, and restrictive, and come at a high recurring cost with vendor lock-in agreements[@nytimes].
+These providers are complicated, inflexible, restrictive, and come at a high recurring cost with vendor lock-in agreements[@nytimes].
 Increased cloud usage has made cloud cost optimization the top priority of cloud service users for three consecutive years[@rightscale].

 Outside of the large incumbent providers, organizations do not have many options for cloud computing.
 Akash aims to create efficiencies in the cloud hosting market by repurposing compute resources that go to waste in the current market.

-With the introduction of a blockchain, Akash injects decentralization and transparency into an industry currently controlled by monopolies.
+By leveraging a blockchain, Akash introduces decentralization and transparency into an industry currently controlled by monopolies.
 The result is that cloud computing becomes a commodity, fueled by competitive free market, available and accessible anywhere in the world, at a fraction of current costs.

 Akash is the world’s first and only *Supercloud* for *serverless* computing, enabling anyone with a computer to become a cloud provider by offering their unused compute cycles in a safe and frictionless marketplace.

-In this paper, we present an economic system that uses Akash Networks native currency, AKT, to achieve economic sovereignty in our decentralized computing ecosystem.
+In this paper, we present an economic system that uses Akash Network's native currency, AKT, to achieve economic sovereignty in our decentralized computing ecosystem.
 We also propose an inflation design for mitigating inherent adoption challenges that face an early market economy — lack of sufficient demand from the tenants (consumers of computing), which negatively impacts demand due to lack of supply.
-We also present a mechanism for a stable medium of exchange by solving for token volatility, a major challenges for adoption of decentralized ecosystems.
+We also present a mechanism for a stable medium of exchange by solving for token volatility, a major challenge for adoption of decentralized ecosystems.

 **Note:** This whitepaper represents a continuous work in progress.
 We will endeavor to keep this document current with the latest development progress.
 As a result of the ongoing and iterative nature of the Akash development process, the resulting code and implementation will likely differ from what this paper represents.